PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 Each Client is assigned to one Client Policy.
 Client Policies are configurable sets of rules for what permissions a Client can perform.
 For example, a Client Policy determines the EOS SDK's ability to look up information about the friend list for a particular player.

-### 3) Create a Client Policy
+## 2) Create a Client Policy

-The first thing to configure on this screen is a Client Policy.
+The first thing to configure on the `Clients` screen is a Client Policy.
 To create a Client Policy, press the `Add new policy` button to bring up a dialogue.
 The Client Policy needs a name, as well as select the details of a policy.

 If you select a preset, the permissions for that policy preset will be displayed in the dialogue.
+The most permissive default policy is `GameClient /w UnlockAchievements`, which will give the Client Policy all of the permissions necessary to perform most actions.
+Consider using this `GameClient /w UnlockAchievements` policy setting if you don't have other specific needs.

 Custom policies can be defined here, and changed at any time.
 You don't need to commit to the final details at this time.
-The most permissive default policy is `GameClient /w UnlockAchievements`, which will give the Client Policy all of the permissions necessary to perform most actions.
+Only Custom policies can have their details changed.

-### 4) Create a Client
+## 3) Create a Client

 After the Client Policy is created, create a client.
 Press `Add new client` to bring the Add new client dialogue.
 This will require a name and a Client Policy.
 Use the previously created Client Policy.